HBadertscher/Matlab_BaslerCamDriver/README.md

 The MIT License (MIT)

-Copyright (c) 2015 Hannes Badertscher
+Copyright (c) 2015 Hannes Badertscher and ICOM Institute for Communication Systems at HSR University of Applied Sciences of Eastern Switzerland - [icom.hsr.ch](http://www.icom.hsr.ch)

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal